Rewards Rating: | 4.1 / 5 |

 Is the Southwest Priority card worth it?

 For frequent Southwest travelers, the Southwest Priority card offers plenty of valuable perks that can offset its high annual fee.
-You’ll enjoy a decent sign-up bonus, annual credits and bonus points, and a chance at earning the coveted Companion Pass.
+You’ll enjoy a great sign-up bonus, annual credits and bonus points, and an ongoing chance at earning the coveted Companion Pass.
 While it may not offer the best value compared to some competing airline or general travel rewards cards, as long as you enjoy flying Southwest Airlines and can take advantage of enough perks to offset the annual fee, you should come out ahead with the Southwest Priority card.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.